awsdocs/aws-step-functions-developer-guide/doc_source/concept-create-iam-advanced.md

 AWS Step Functions has four categories of permissions\.
 Depending on what access you want to provide to a user, you can control access by using permissions in these categories\.

 [Service\-Level Permissions](#concept-create-iam-advanced-service)
-Apply to components of the API that do not act on a specific resource\.
+Apply to components of the API that don't act on a specific resource\.

 [State Machine\-Level Permissions](#concept-create-iam-advanced-state)
 Apply to all API components that act on a specific state machine\.